olcf/olcf-user-docs/services_and_applications/slate/troubleshooting/fix-writable-directories.rst

 -------------------------------

-Running containers as non-root can be challenging when consuming container images from an upstream source such as the Docker Hub since many images are build with the intention of running as root.
-You may encounter this issue if your container enters a **CrashLoopBackoff** state, check the logs for the container and if there are Permission Denied issues then you may need to fix directory permissions in the image.
+Running containers as non-root can be challenging when consuming container images from an upstream source such as the Docker Hub since many images are built with the intention of running as root.
+You may encounter this issue if your container enters a **CrashLoopBackoff** state, check the logs for the container and if there are "Permission Denied" issues then you may need to fix directory permissions in the image.

 Mount an EmptyDir Volume
 ^^^^^^^^^^^^^^^^^^^^^^^^